-Prairie Spruce Commons is building a community which is diverse in age, background and family type.
+Prairie Spruce Commons is a community which is diverse in age, background and family type.
 The emphasis is on quality of life for all community members.
-There is no social agenda beyond creating a caring neighbourhood where all residents feel accepted and comfortable.
+There is no social agenda beyond creating a caring neighbourhood where all members feel accepted and comfortable.

 Generally, cohousing members have a desire to have a say in what their neighbourhood will be and a belief that having more connections with their neighbours will enhance their quality of life.

 Members own their own homes and are free to take part in as many or as few community social gatherings as they choose.

 As a homeowner, members are asked to share decision-making, attend meetings, and contribute to the administration, maintenance and upkeep of the buildings and grounds (thereby keeping their monthly fees as low as possible).

 Some people describe the cohousing community as an intentional neighbourhood.
 The goal of cohousing members is simply the desire to have a more defined sense of community with their neighbours, some of whom might be quite different from themselves.